Pers8/obsidian-files/Tle IB English.md

 # Context
 ?
 Context refers to the circumstances that surround a text - all of the external factors which are needed to fully understand the text itself.

+# Common literary terms and concepts used when Analysingf